helkey/url-shorten/README.md

 resent requests in cache.

-### Kubernetes
-This shortener application is implemented using Kubernetes for load balancing and resource orchestration.
-Kubernetes *PODS* are dynamically created and destroyed to meet evolving traffic loads.
-This dynamic allocation is helpful for providing needed resources for shortening and expanding URLs, but persistent storage is needed for the mapping of short to expanded URLs, and for allocating sections of shorted URL address space to each Kubernetes worker.

-Kubernetes uses control plane interfaces for communicating with persistent storage.
-These storage solutions are called Volume plug-ins, which abstract storage and provide portability.
-Persistent Volumes (PV) are storage units independent of any pod.
-Persistent Volume Claims (PVC) are requests for storage.

-### Docker
+### Application Containers
+Containers have become popular for ensuring consistency between development and release cycles, and local and cloud-based deployment.

-This application implemented using Docker for its benefits of container management, including platform independence and ease of managing resources, Docker is a common pairing with Kubernetes-based solutions.
+Docker is often used for its benefits of container management, including platform independence and ease of managing resources.
+Docker is commonly pairing with many application provisioning system.

+AWS AMIs

+### Cloud-Based Application Provisioning
+This URL shortener is implemented using Terraform for Cloud Worker orchestration, and depolyed in an AWS cloud environment.
+Terraform was chosen as a provisioning solution based on being an open source, cloud agnostic provisioning tool.
+Terraform uses a declarative method for specifying deployments, which clearly documents existing state of deployed infrastructure.
+Declarative provisioning is easier to operate correctly and reliably than using a procedural approach, for example as provided by Chef and Ansible.

-### High-Availability Database
+### High-Availability Databases
-Address storage
-StatefulSets
+The

-The key-value database needs to be high reliability, but cost is also a critical issue.
+The URL database needs to be fairly high reliability, but cost is also a critical issue.
 The volume of writes and reads is high, and the service has free competitors which puts some limit on customer value.